Carbon Net Zero And Its Vital Role to Climate Security

 It is therefore unsurprising to many that in reality an uncertain future remains.
 Consequently, achieving the goal of limiting global temperature increases to 1.5oc looks increasingly unlikely.

-The Imperative of Net Zero
+The Imperative of Carbon Net Zero

 The concept of Carbon Net Zero represents an ambitious approach to addressing climate change.
 It requires a collective and unwavering commitment from governments, businesses, and individuals.